 Consistent Responses to Measurement Conditions

-Across all study strains, the observed ChlF oscillations indicate less efficient photosynthetic energy conversion under high temperatures and low light levels.
+Across all study strains, the observed ChlF oscillations indicate less efficient photosynthetic energy conversion under higher temperatures and lower light levels.
 The wavelet power at a period of four declines with decreasing light and increasing temperatures, illustrating that the periodic oscillations in ChlF are weaker under these conditions (Figure 9).
 Further, the decrease in the consecutive flashes before the ChlF oscillations damp out suggests that cultures are maintaining synchronicity in their S-State cycling for shorter durations (Figure 14, 16) [30].
 The desynchronization of S-State cycling between the PSII in a population indicates that a sufficient number of charge recombinations have taken place to create a PSII population with a random distribution of S-States.
 Thus, if this desynchronization occurs after fewer consecutive flashes, it signifies an increased proportion of PSIIs undergoing charge recombinations after each flash.
 By inference, PSII populations with increased incidence of energetically wasteful charge recombinations, such as those under high temperatures and low light levels, are less efficient in their photosynthetic energy conversion [22].

 These results are consistent with previous literature evaluating the response of recombination reactions to light conditions.
 As light levels decline, there are longer intervals between successive PSII excitations, pushing fewer electrons through the electron transport chain [29].
 Consequently, the probability of energetically wasteful charge recombinations is higher, corresponding to weaker maintenance of S-State cycling [29,30].
 Similarly, these findings are consistent with known relationships between charge recombination and temperature, as recombination reactions typically decrease with temperature due to the thermal sensitivity of the associated enzymes [48].
 However, these results are in direct contrast with previous literature regarding the temperature dependence of S-State transitions.
 In 2022, Han et al. demonstrated that between isolated PSII membranes at 10, 1, 10, and 20 °C, the average miss probability of S-State transitions was highest at -10 °C and lowest at 10 °C [64].
 Therefore, we would expect to have seen more sustained S-State transitions at moderate temperatures.

-Comparison Between Strains
+Comparisons Among Strains

 Polar strains of diatoms and green algae consistently demonstrated a stronger periodicity in ChlF emissions (Figure 9).
-Further, they exhibited significant 4-step ChlF oscillations under a broader range of measurement conditions (Figure 10) than their temperate counterparts.
-These findings illustrate that polar phytoplankton strains have a higher capacity to maintain S-State cycling than temperate strains.
+Further, they exhibited significant 4-step ChlF oscillations under a broader range of measurement conditions (Figure 10) than did their temperate counterparts.
+These findings illustrate that polar phytoplankton strains have a higher capacity to maintain S-State cycling than do temperate strains.
 Nevertheless, comparing the number of consecutive flashes before the ChlF oscillations damp out between strains under comparable conditions reveals variable patterns.